 Since the problem persisted despite the tests proving there was nothing medically wrong with him, the vet decided to treat him for parasites.
 My dog had been treated for whipworms in the past, and the vet decided to treat him again for whipworms despite the fact multiple fecal tests came up negative for parasites because whipworms are notoriously hard to detect.
 In the end, the special prescription food and the whipworm treatment cost another $200.

 Obviously, the parasite treatment had no effect whatsoever on my dog, and he kept getting sick week after week.
 I am ashamed to say that it took me a couple more weeks to figure it out.

 It took me a while to put two and two together, but once I realized that my dog was getting sick on the same day every week, it finally clicked for me.
-What if it was the Bravecto, I finally thought, and the reason he was getting sick on the same day was because the Bravecto was a time-released drug?
+"What if it was the Bravecto," I finally thought, "And the reason he was getting sick on the same day was that the Bravecto was a time-released drug?"

-Is Bravecto actually time released?
+Is Bravecto actually time-released?
 I don't know, but it got the gears turning in my brain.
 I began to notice, as it came to the end of the 12 weeks of the most recent dose, that he wasn't as sick as he usually was.
-I skipped his next dose of Bravecto, and almost miraculously at this point, my dog did not get sick that week.
+I skipped his next dose of Bravecto, and almost miraculously, at this point, my dog did not get sick that week.

 Purebreds and Bravecto Do Not Mix!

-My dog's experience with Bravecto is not an anomaly, and a quick google search also shows that adverse reactions to Bravecto are not as rare as Merck would like to make them out to be.
+My dog's experience with Bravecto is not an anomaly, and a quick Google search also shows that adverse reactions to Bravecto are not as rare as Merck would like to make them out to be.
 While the problem is not limited to purebreds, and any dog can experience adverse side effects from Bravecto, purebreds appear to be more susceptible to adverse reactions.